mustafa-sayyed/Advanced-Discord-Bot/CONTRIBUTING.md

-# 🤝 Contributing to Vaish Discord Bot
+# 🤝 Contributing to VAISH Discord Bot

-Thank you for your interest in contributing to Vaish!
+Thank you for your interest in contributing to VAISH!
 Our bot represents the cutting-edge of open-source Discord bot development, where developers collaborate to create the most advanced, feature-rich bot that remains completely free and community-driven.

-## 🌟 Vaish's Open Source Philosophy
+## 🌟 VAISH's Open Source Philosophy

 ### Why We Believe in Open Source Excellence